Rupa58/Ecommerce_SQL_Database/README.md

 payments – Payment transactions for orders

-🧠 SQL Concepts Explained
-1. SELECT
-Used to retrieve data from tables.

-sql
-Copy
-Edit
-SELECT first_name, email FROM customers;
-✅ Retrieves selected columns from a table.

-2. WHERE
-Filters data based on specified conditions.

-sql
-Copy
-Edit
-SELECT * FROM customers WHERE country = 'India';
-✅ Returns only customers from India.

-3. ORDER BY
-Sorts query results by one or more columns.

-sql
-Copy
-Edit
-SELECT * FROM orders ORDER BY order_date DESC;
-✅ Lists recent orders first.

-4. GROUP BY
-Groups rows with the same values and allows aggregation.

-sql
-Copy
-Edit
-SELECT customer_id, COUNT(*) FROM orders GROUP BY customer_id;
-✅ Shows total orders placed per customer.

-5. HAVING
-Filters grouped results (used with GROUP BY).

-sql
-Copy
-Edit
-HAVING SUM(amount) > 1000;
-✅ Shows only customers who spent more than ₹1000.

-6. JOINs (INNER, LEFT, RIGHT)
-Combines rows from two or more tables using related columns.

-🔹 INNER JOIN
-Only returns rows with matching keys in both tables.

-sql
-Copy
-Edit
-SELECT * FROM orders o JOIN customers c ON o.customer_id = c.customer_id;
-🔹 LEFT JOIN
-Returns all rows from the left table, even if there's no match in the right.

-sql
-Copy
-Edit
-SELECT * FROM customers c LEFT JOIN orders o ON c.customer_id = o.customer_id;
-🔹 RIGHT JOIN (only in MySQL/PostgreSQL)
-Returns all rows from the right table, even if there's no match in the left.

-7. Aggregate Functions
-Perform calculations on data.

-Function	Description
-COUNT()	Number of rows
-SUM()	Total value
-AVG()	Average value
-MAX()	Highest value
-MIN()	Lowest value

-Example:

-sql
-Copy
-Edit
-SELECT customer_id, SUM(amount) FROM payments GROUP BY customer_id;
-8. Subqueries
+🔹 1.
+SELECT Statement
+The SELECT statement is used to fetch data from one or more tables.
+You can choose specific columns or use * to get all columns.

+Purpose: Retrieve data.

+🔹 2.
+WHERE Clause
+Used to filter records based on a specific condition.
+Only rows that meet the condition will be included in the result.

+Purpose: Filter rows.

+🔹 3.
+ORDER BY Clause
+Sorts the result set in ascending (ASC) or descending (DESC) order based on one or more columns.

+Purpose: Sort rows.

+🔹 4.
+GROUP BY Clause
+Groups rows that have the same values in specified columns and is often used with aggregate functions like SUM(), COUNT(), AVG().

+Purpose: Aggregate data in groups.

+🔹 5.
+Aggregate Functions
+Used to perform calculations on data:

+SUM() – Total of numeric column

+AVG() – Average value

+COUNT() – Number of records

+MIN() / MAX() – Lowest / highest value

+Purpose: Perform statistical operations on data.

+🔹 6.
+JOINS
+Combines rows from two or more tables based on related columns.

+INNER JOIN: Returns only matching records.

+LEFT JOIN: All records from the left table, and matching from the right.

+RIGHT JOIN: All records from the right table, and matching from the left.

+FULL OUTER JOIN (if supported): All records when there is a match in either table.

+Purpose: Combine related data from different tables.

+🔹 7.
+Subqueries
 A query inside another query.

-Example:

-sql
-Copy
-Edit
-SELECT customer_id, SUM(amount)
-FROM payments
-GROUP BY customer_id
-HAVING SUM(amount) > (
-    SELECT AVG(amount) FROM payments WHERE status = 'Success' );
-✅ Filters customers who spent more than average.
+Can be used in SELECT, FROM, or WHERE clauses.

+Purpose: Provide data for the outer query based on conditions or computations.

+🔹 8.
+VIEWS
+A virtual table created by a query.
+It does not store data itself, but allows you to access complex queries like a table.

+Purpose: Simplify access to complex data or calculations.

-9. CREATE VIEW
+🔹 9.
+INDEXES
-Creates a virtual table for simplified access to joined/processed data.

-sql
-Copy
-Edit
-CREATE VIEW customer_order_summary AS
-SELECT c.first_name, o.order_id, p.amount
-FROM customers c
-JOIN orders o ON c.customer_id = o.customer_id
-JOIN payments p ON o.order_id = p.order_id;
-✅ Can now query customer_order_summary like a regular table.

-10. CREATE INDEX
-Speeds up query performance on large tables by indexing columns.

-sql
-Copy
-Edit
-CREATE INDEX idx_country ON customers(country(50)); -- MySQL requires length for TEXT fields ✅ Useful when filtering (WHERE), joining (JOIN), or sorting (ORDER BY) frequently.

-🛠 Example Use Cases
-Task	SQL Concept
-Get top 5 customers by spending	JOIN, GROUP BY, SUM, ORDER BY, LIMIT Check customer with no orders	LEFT JOIN, NULL filtering Daily sales trend	GROUP BY, DATE, SUM
-Most used payment method	GROUP BY, COUNT, ORDER BY Performance tuning	CREATE INDEX, data types

-📁 How to Use in Projects
-Load CSVs into database (e.g., MySQL, PostgreSQL, SQLite)

-Run queries using a SQL client or Jupyter Notebook

-Create dashboards in Power BI or Tableau using views

-Optimize performance with indexes and better joins
+Indexes improve the speed of data retrieval operations on large tables.
+They work like a table of contents.

+Single-column index: Index on one column.

+Composite index: Index on multiple columns.

+Purpose: Improve query performance.

+🔹 10.
+HAVING Clause
+Similar to WHERE but used to filter results after a GROUP BY.

+Purpose: Filter aggregated data.

+🔹 11.
+Aliases
+Used to give temporary names to columns or tables for readability.

+Purpose: Make output cleaner and more readable.

+🔹 12.
+LIMIT / OFFSET
+Used to restrict the number of rows returned by the query.
+Useful for pagination.

+Purpose: Control result set size.